simonmichael/hledger_site/src/sponsor.md

 ## Sponsors

-We thank the following generous sponsors for their support:
+We thank you, our generous sponsors, for your support, including:

 <!-- export SVGs: https://docs.opencollective.com/help/collectives/collective-settings/data-export -->